paulosuzart/paulosuzart.github.io/_posts/2018-04-19-exploring-optional-types-in-java8.md

 Of course some credit here goes to Java8 lambdas that made it much much more smooth to work with this kind of construct that otherwise would be just bizarre to implement.

-# Update 1 - No recursion version
+# Appendix - No recursion version

 The thing about these algorithms is that they will always follow the size of the tree.
 Not a dirrectly link, but possibly `O(log n)` relation here.
 This can lead to a `StackOverflowError` epidemic.
 That is why here is a non recursive version of both algos: